jbcodeforce/shift_left_utils/src/shift_left/tests/data/flink-project/pipelines/dimensions/c360/dim_users/tests/README.md

 # Unit tests explanations

-The `dim_users` uses 2 input tables as sources and generates record with the No primary key found in the statement. primary keys
+The `c360_dim_users` uses 2 input tables as sources and generates record with the No primary key found in the statement. primary keys

 ## DML analysis